tschiffler/WebVoiceRecorder/README.md

 ## setup
 - download or clone the script
+- run composer to retrieve required dependencies
+- if you want to use the oauth2 based login - create required realms, users -> [see documentation](README_KEYCLOAK.md)
 - open "config.inc.php" and configure
-- initialize database structure with scripts stored in 'Documentation\01 Database-Scripts'
+- initialize database structure with scripts stored in 'Documentation\01 Database-Scripts\1_structure.sql'
 - open browser and navigate to folder where the script is located
 - login with adminuser (data located at 2_basedata.sql)
 - import the first dataset